Call us0333 370 4333

 A zombie knife, also known as a zombie killer knife or zombie slayer knife is an ornate knife or bladed weapon which normally has a cutting edge, a serrated edge and depicts images or words on either the blade or handle indicating that it is to be used for violent use.

-As the result of their increasing use in criminal activity, possession of such a knife was made illegal in 2016.
+As the result of their increasing use in criminal activity, possession of a zombie knife was made illegal in 2016.
 However, sales continued and, by removing the threatening wording on the blade or handle inciting violence, the legal restrictions were avoided.

 As the result of the continuing escalation in knife crime the Government, in order to close this loophole, has announced its intention to impose a ban on zombie-style knives, cyclone knives and machetes ‘that have no practical use and will give police more powers to seize knives’.